What will digital games mean for GameStop?

 GameStop has a strong presence in the market.
 It has a lion’s share of all games sales and its wide distribution of used games has helped it grow the market in the process.
 Gamestop has its own magazine, thousands of stores, and a strong media presence.
 But it all is at risk if the console market transitions to digital distribution.
 Given the progression of other industries using similar media formats, that seems likely.

-If digital distribution is the future of console game purchasing, it means success as a digital distributor depends heavily on market presence, brand permission and, of course, brand identity.
+If digital games are the future of console game purchasing, it means success as a digital distributor depends heavily on market presence, brand permission and, of course, brand identity.
 In thinking about who could best meet that criteria, GameStop seems best suited of any in the market.
 But only if it takes advantage of timing and its current position.

 Walmart has presence and the brand, but lacks the permission.
 Best Buy has presence, a little permission, but its brand is lacking.
 Onlive certainly has permission, but is short on presence and its brand is still evolving.
 Steam has permission, enough of a brand, but is short on presence, especially when you consider its lack of a presence in consoles.